-Perspective | My mother and her friends couldn’t get covid vaccine appointments so they turned to a stranger for help.
+Perspective | My mother and her friends couldn’t get coronavirus vaccine appointments, so they turned to a stranger for help.
 He’s 13.

 “Something on Twitter?” she guessed.
 "But he's amazing!”

-“He got me one appointment, then he called back and told me ‘No, you don’t want that one, they won’t guarantee a second shot.’
+“He got me one appointment, then he called back and told me, ‘No, you don’t want that one, they won’t guarantee a second shot.’
 So he canceled it and found a better one.
 He’s gotten appointments for all my friends."

 For all her friends?
-A 13-year old!
+A 13-year-old!
 I had to understand how this was happening, so I called him.

 How is Alaska leading the nation in vaccinating residents?
 With boats, ferries, planes and snowmobiles.

 I reached him by phone in the Chicago suburb where he lives with his younger brother and parents.
-Eli, who didn’t want his whole name used, had to check first with his mom if it was okay to talk to me.
+Eli, who didn’t want his whole name used, had to check first with his mom whether it was okay to talk to me.
 We set up a Zoom call.

-Meanwhile I talked to another woman he’d helped.
+Meanwhile, I talked to another woman he’d helped.

 “He’s doing this just out of concern for others,” she said.
 “It’s not part of his business.”